tursodatabase/libsql/docs/HRANA_SPEC.md

 - Each `Value` is also an expression that evaluates to itself.
 - `var` evaluates to the current value of given variable.
-If the variable is not set, an error is returned.
+If the variable is not set, an error is produced.
 - `not` evaluates `expr` and returns the logical negative: if `expr` evaluated to true, it returns integer 0, otherwise it returns integer 1.

-When a value is treated as a boolean (such as in the condition of `execute` request or in `not` expression), they are converted as follows:
+When a value is treated as a boolean (such as in the condition of `execute` request or in `not` expression), it is converted as follows:

 - NULL is false.
 - Integers and floats are true iff they are nonzero.